 - Keep an eye on the sky!
 Look for darkening clouds and/or flashes of lightning.
 Listen for the sound of thunder.
-It is a warning to anyone outside that they are within striking distance of the storm and need to get to a safe place quickly. - If you see or hear a thunderstorm, postpone activities promptly and do not wait for rain to start to seek shelter.
-Many people take shelter from the rain, but most people struck by lightning are not in the rain! - Seek shelter in a sturdy, enclosed building but not in a carport, open garage, covered patio, shed, or under a tree.
-Sturdy buildings are the safest place to be.
-Once inside, stay away from electrical appliances and plumbing fixtures. - If no sturdy building is nearby, get inside a hard-topped, all-metal vehicle.
-Once in a vehicle, roll up the windows and avoid contact with any conducting paths leading to the outside of the vehicle (e.g., radio).
+It is a warning to anyone outside that they are within striking distance of the storm and need to get to a safe place quickly. - If you see or hear a thunderstorm, postpone activities promptly and do not wait for rain to start to seek shelter. - Seek shelter in a sturdy, enclosed building but not in a carport, open garage, covered patio, shed, or under a tree. - If no sturdy building is nearby, get inside a hard-topped, all-metal vehicle. - If you are in an open area, crouch down into a ball.
+Do not lie flat on the ground.

-- If you are in the mountains and above tree line, you are the highest object around.
-Quickly get below tree line and get into a grove of small trees.
-Try not to be the second tallest object during a thunderstorm!
+- If you are in the mountains and above the tree line, you are the highest object around.
+Quickly get below the tree line and get into a grove of small trees. - If you are in water, get out!
+Water is a great conductor of electricity.
+Stay off the beach and out of small boats or canoes.
+If you are in a boat, crouch down in the center of the boat away from metal hardware. - Avoid metal.

-- If you are in an open area, crouch down and keep twice as far away from a tree as it is tall.
-Do not lie flat on the ground!
-When lightning strikes the surface, it induces currents in the ground that can be fatal up to 100 feet away.
-You have to minimize your height AND contact with the surface.

-- If you are in water, get out!
-Water

-is a great conductor of electricity.

-Stay off the beach and out of small

-boats or canoes.
-If you are caught in

-a boat, crouch down in the center of

-the boat away from metal hardware.

-- Avoid metal.
 Drop metal backpacks, stay away from clothes lines, fences, exposed sheds, and electrically conductive elevated objects.
 Do not hold on to metal items such as golf clubs, fishing rods, tennis rackets or tools.